CME Documentation Guidance

 The following applicants must provide documentation of a minimum of 30 hours of CME completed within the thirty-six (36) months prior to application.
 A minimum of 15 hours must be Nuclear Cardiology-specific.
 A maximum of 15 hours from the applicant's other areas of specialty may complete the 30 hour total.

-- Certification applicants whose Level 2 nuclear cardiology training was completed more than seven (7) years prior to the exam for which they are applying
+- Certification applicants whose Level 2 nuclear cardiology training was completed seven (7) or more years prior to the exam for which they are applying

 - Certification applicants coming through the Experience Pathway (no new candidates)

 - Applicants who failed the exam three or more times and who must provide documentation of additional training must submit 25 hours of Nuclear Cardiology Specific CME taken within the last 18 months.